-Responsibilities of the Statutory Auditor for the audit of the consolidated financial statements report containing our opinion.
+Responsibilities of the Statutory Auditor for the audit of the consolidated financial statements

+The objectives of our audit are to obtain reasonable assurance that the consolidated financial statements taken as a whole do not contain material misstatements whether arising from fraud or error, and to issue an audit report containing our opinion.
 Reasonable assurance is a high level of assurance, which does not, however, guarantee that an audit carried out in accordance with Regulation (EU) No. 537/2014, the Law of 23 July 2016 and the ISAs as adopted for Luxembourg by the CSSF will always detect any material misstatement that may exist.
-Misstatements may result from fraud or error and are considered material when it is reasonable to expect that, individually or collectively, they could influence the business decisions that users of the consolidated financial statements make based on them.
+Misstatements may result from fraud or error and are considered material when it is reasonable to expect that, individually or collectively, they could influence the business decisions that users of the consolidated financial statements make based on them

 In an audit carried out in accordance with Regulation (EU) No. 537/2014, the Law of 23 July 2016 and the ISAs as adopted for Luxembourg by the CSSF, we exercise our professional judgement and demonstrate critical thinking throughout this audit.